MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ---
 # Beginner's guide to optimizing code and reducing compute costs (C#, Visual Basic, C++, F#)

 In this guide, we aim to provide a comprehensive understanding of how to optimize code to reduce compute costs effectively and save money.
 By leveraging Visual Studio's profiling tools, developers can gain insights into their application's performance, identify bottlenecks, and implement optimizations to improve efficiency.
-The case study focuses on a .NET application that performs numerous queries against a database, highlighting common performance issues and demonstrating how to use tools like the CPU Usage tool, the .NET Object Allocation tool, and the Database tool to diagnose and resolve these issues.

 Our goal is to equip developers with the knowledge to: